 Did you know that approximately 37% of adults in the U.S. do not know how to swim?
-To combat this, U.S. Masters Swimming developed the Adult Learn to Swim program which we offer to our community here in Marin County.
+To combat this, U.S. Masters Swimming developed an Adult Learn-to-Swim program which we offer to our community here in Marin County through grant funding.